GreenWay construction updates

 Closure of Constitution Road

-In order to complete these upgrades, Constitution Road bridge will be closed for 4 months from 25 September 2023.
-Detours and traffic management will be in place.
+In order to complete these upgrades, Constitution Road bridge was closed for six months from September 2023.
+Constitution Road bridge is re-opened to the public from Monday 18 March 2024.

 Access through Johnson Park

-In order to complete these upgrades, construction access will be via Johnson Park.
-Traffic management will be in place during construction from September 2023 to 2025.
+In order to complete these upgrades, construction access is via Johnson Park.
+Traffic management is in place during construction from September 2023 to 2025.

 Artist impression - Johnson Park, looking south towards the tunnel under Constitution Road:

-Johnson Park and Constitution Road tunnel site preparation works have started (the play rocket will be retained and protected):
+Johnson Park and Constitution Road tunnel works (the play rocket is to be retained and protected):

 What are we doing in this area?